 Remove the PCIe Riser From PCIe Slots 3 and 4

-This PCIe riser is actually installed in PCIe slot 3, but it supports up
+This PCIe riser is actually installed in PCIe slot 3, but it supports an M.2

-to two PCIe cards.
-The upper slot, referred to as slot 3, can be used for
+mezzanine and up to two PCIe cards.
+The upper slot, referred to as slot 3, can

-any supported PCIe card, and, therefore, is optionally populated.
-The lower
+be used for any supported PCIe card, and, therefore, is optionally populated.

-slot, referred to as slot 4, is dedicated to the internal HBA card, and,
+The lower slot, referred to as slot 4, is dedicated to the internal HBA card,

 unit (FRU).
-For instructions for servicing the internal HBA card, see Servicing the Internal HBA Card (FRU)
+For instructions for servicing the internal HBA card, see Servicing the Internal HBA Card and HBA Super Capacitor (FRU)

 See Powering Down the Server

 See Extend the Server to the Maintenance Position.